jan-pfr/sem-group8/use-cases/Use-Case-5.md

-# USE CASE: 5 Produce a Report of the population of capital cities in the world, continent and region
+# USE CASE: 5 Produce a Report for languages spoken in the world including the percentage of the world population

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *User* I want *the population of capital cities in the world, continent and region organised by largest to smallest* so that *I can create a report for my organisation.*
+As an *User* I want *the spoken language Chinese, English, Hindi, Spanish and Arabic organised by the greatest to smallest number, including the percentage of the world population* so that *I can create a report for my organisation.*

 ### Scope